-Another possibility, added in Kea 1.3, is to redefine the option, see Section 8.2.10.
+Another possibility, since Kea 1.3, is to redefine the option, see Section 8.2.10.

-8.2.12 Nested DHCPv4 Options (Custom Option Spaces)
+Nested DHCPv4 Options (Custom Option Spaces)

 It is sometimes useful to define a completely new option space.
 This is the case when user creates new option in the standard option space ("dhcp4") and wants this option to convey sub-options.
 Since they are in a separate space, sub-option codes will have a separate numbering scheme and may overlap with the codes of standard options.